Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Differential Operators and Unifying relations at the tree Level in Flat Spacetime

 \subsection{Review on Unifying Relations}

-In the Lagrangian perspective, it is obvious that YMS theory is rather different to pure YM theory.
-However, their amplitudes at tree level have intrinsic connections.
-Concretely speaking, the amplitudes of pure YM theory can be transferred into YMS amplitudes through some differential operators which can be determined by the on-shell kinematics and gauge invariance \cite{Cheung:2017ems,Zhou:2018wvn,Bollmann:2018edb}.
-In the recent research, people have found that such differential operators can be even generalized to the 1-loop amplitudes \cite{Zhou:2021kzv,Zhou:2022djx}.
-We shoud note that not only the YM and YMS theory, but also the bi-adjoint scalar (BS) theory and even the gravity theory can have connections in amplitudes perspective.
-In this paper, we mainly focus on the unifying relation between YM and YMS.
-Let us explicitly write down the unifying relation between YM and YMS for color-ordered amplitudes:
+Although the Lagrangian formulation suggests that the YMS theory differs from pure YM theory, they are intrinsically connected at the tree level.
+Specifically, differential operators can transform the amplitudes of pure YM theory into those of YMS theory, which are determined by on-shell kinematics and gauge invariance \cite{Cheung:2017ems,Zhou:2018wvn,Bollmann:2018edb}.
+Recent studies have also shown that these differential operators can be generalized to 1-loop amplitudes \cite{Zhou:2021kzv,Zhou:2022djx}.
+It should be noted that the YM and YMS theory, as well as the bi-adjoint scalar (BS) theory and even gravity theory, can exhibit connections in terms of amplitudes.
+However, this paper focuses mainly on the unifying relation between YM and YMS.

+Let's express the unifying relation between YM and YMS in a clearer way.
+Color-ordered amplitudes for YM and YMS are related by the following equation:

-where $\ma{T}[ij]$ is the differential operator transferring the color-ordered amplitude for one theory to another theory:
+where $\ma{T}[ij]$ is the differential operator transferring the color-ordered amplitude from one theory to another theory.
+More precisely, it is defined as: